charliecalvert/CloudNotes/Assignments/FirebaseLogin.md

 Choose **Authentication | Sign-in Method** and enable **Google** as a Sign in Provider.

 Go to the main page for your app in the console, and choose the **Settings Gear | Project Settings**.
 If you have already done this step, you will see the configuration code.
 Otherwise, select the web icon near the bottom on the right.
 A dialog will pop up and prompt you for a nickname.
-Copy the code you see and save it to a text file.
+Copy the code you see and save it over the default **firebaseConfig** code found near the top **public/elf-firebase.js**.

 It will look a bit like this: